 Apprenticeship math placement

-Math assessment is not required if you have completed one year of Algebra in high school or college with a C or higher.
-When applying for an apprenticeship program, provide a copy of your unofficial transcript with your application for proof.
+A math assessment is not required if you completed one year of algebra in high school or college with a C or higher.
+Submit an unofficial transcript with your application as proof.

 • Job description